Top 10 Places to Camp In and Around Sac

-With the title City of Trees, Sacramento is no stranger to encapsulating forests and enchanting campgrounds.
+Sacramento may have traded its moniker of "The City of Trees" for a new brand as the "Farm to Fork Capital," but it's no stranger to encapsulating forests and enchanting campgrounds.
 Whether you're a seasoned camper or a novice, the region offers a variety of options to suit every taste and budget.
-Here's our curated list of the top 10 camping spots around Sacramento, based on price, amenities, reservations, and much more!
+Here's our curated list of the top 10 camping spots around Sacramento based on price, amenities, reservations, and much more!

 1. Folsom Lake State Recreation Area